pjotrp/bioruby-exominer/README.md

 gem install bio-exominer
 ```

+## Quick start

+List all genes in a paper.
+Visit the paper with your browser and save
+it as HTML or text to 'paper.txt'

 ### Using exominer with a triple-store

 If you intend to use exominer with a triple-store you need to install